jonbnewman/mobx-store-provider/docs/motivation.md

   - There was no React Hooks API to manage **mobx-state-tree** models directly from within functional components like I was expecting.

-  So I ended up making what I thought should have already existed.
+  So I ended up creating what I thought should have already existed.

 ## Common Questions